Get Started with TiDB + AI via Python

 Get started

-To run the demo directly, check out the sample code in the pingcap/tidb-vector-python repository.
+The following steps show how to develop the application from scratch.
+To run the demo directly, you can check out the sample code in the pingcap/tidb-vector-python repository.

 Step 1.
 Create a new Python project